 This was a culmination of mismanaging by the entire Argentine Football Association.

 Argentina as a whole are known for their developing technically-gifted, intelligent footballers who grow up to become great players for some of Europe’s best.
 But, this was only happening because of the Argentine Primera División, their domestic league.

-The likes of Javier Zanetti, Hernan Crespo, and Diego Maradona started in their homelane, at least playing two years there and then moved into European football.
-The Primera División was the staple for these greats to hone their skills and learn the basics before carrying their talents abroad.
+The likes of Javier Zanetti, Hernan Crespo, and Diego Maradona started in their homeland, at least playing two years there and then moved into European football.
+The Primera División was the staple for these greats to hone their craft in a league based on flare, determination and, most of all, passion.
+This was all before carrying their talents abroad.

-This hasn’t happened in almost a generation now and has become a serious issue for Argentinean football, as Jorge Valdano lays out in a piece he wrote for The Guardian about his country’s struggles.
+Youth blooding and focusing on the technical aspect of these Argentineans hasn’t happened in almost a generation now and has become a serious issue for their international football, as Jorge Valdano lays out in a piece he wrote for The Guardian about his country’s struggles.